phooky/Apple-410/doc/Apple 401 Plotter.md

 The "window" defines the virtual coordinates of the drawing area, which are then mapped to the viewport.

+All drawing operations are clipped to the current viewport and window; parts of arcs, circles, lines, etc. that would be rendered outside the viewport are not drawn.

 Commands sent to the 401 are terminated by the ASCII "end of text" delimiter, 0x03.
+A semicolon may also be used.

 ### Serial connection